 It’s not quite as improbable as it sounds, and the amount of engineering on the finished product is quite remarkable.
 But the question remains: why?
 “I had a vision of how I could somehow transform a Sportster into a viable dual sport motorcycle,” says Jim.
 “Others have built variations of the idea, but none suited my eye.
 And few were truly capable off-road dual sport bikes.”

-To set the benchmark, Jim rode BMW GSs, KTM 950s and other big dual sport bikes.
+To set the benchmark, Jim rode BMW GSs, KTM 950s and other big dual sport motorcycles.
 After almost 10 years of thinking about it and talking about it, he started developing the SC3 prototype.
 “The Sportster motor was the key,” he says.
 “It produces tractable low-end power and is loaded with torque.
 Both of which are ideal for dual sporting.
 Plus, I just love the sound, feel, and look of its V-Twin motor—it has lots of soul!”